-Our School governor for SEND is Amanda Challis.

-She is a champion for pupils with SEND.
-She is responsible for making sure that the necessary support is made for any child with additional needs and regularly feeds back to the Governing body.
+Our School governor for SEND is a champion for pupils with SEND.
+They are responsible for making sure that the necessary support is made for any child with additional needs and regularly feeds back to the Governing body.
+Currently, this post is vacant on our governing body.